The MRP Collection Manager User’s Guide

 for date fields – A date condition specifies whether the field contains a date

-that is before, in, or after a specifed date.
+that is before, in, or after a specified date.
 (Dates can be single years, or

 fully specified dates, e.g., “25-Feb-2007”).
 The choice of “in” is intended